INTRODUCTION

 Interviewing stakeholders made a few things stick out:

-- Our customers wanted flexibility so they could mimic the packaging as close to the package as possible on SmartLabel® but adapt as needed to compensate for its display limitations.
+• Our customers needed flexibility so they could mimic their packaging as close as possible on their SmartLabel pages while able to compensate for display limitations.

 There are no regulations around pet allergies so we thought we could replace the Allergens tab from the people food template with a new pet food tab called Feeding Instructions and leave the Guaranteed Analysis by itself on the Nutrition tab.
 This is exactly the high-profile location this information deserves.